 “Where?”

 He turns and starts walking.
-Deliberate, the way Dana walks from the couch to the kitchen when she wants a snack.
+It’s deliberate, the way Dana walks from the couch to the kitchen when she wants a snack.

 “I’ll perambulate,” he says.
 “Do keep up.
 Blinking is fine.
-Just invoke move.dll to cut and paste your Model where you want to be.”
+Just invoke move.dll to cut and paste your Model where you want to go.”

 I select coordinates next to him and I am there.